vantacry/Storage-Hunters-Open-World-Calculator/README.md

 # Storage Hunters Open World Mutation Calculator

-A simple mutation calculator for **Storage Hunters** that helps players calculate item values based on mutations, condition, and grades.
+A simple mutation calculator for the Game **Storage Hunters Open World** on Roblox that helps players calculate item values based on mutations, condition, and grades.

 🔗 **Use the calculator here:**
 [Mutation Calculator](https://cortiex.github.io/Storage-Hunters-Calculator/)